 - In Tyrol, a Christmas market is called a Christkindlmarkt.

 - The price of a glühwein at the Christmas markets in Innsbruck is generally €3,20 with a mug deposit of €3.
 So don’t get a fright if your first glühwein costs €6,20.
 You’ll get almost half back when you return the mug.
 However, if you like the mug, keep it as a souvenir!

 - I’m a white wine girl and while most people associate glühwein with red wine, a white wine version is also available at most stalls.
 Try it.

 - Warm fruit punch is the kids’ version of glühwein.

 - Remember to dress warmly.
-Feet, hands, and ears can quickly get cold when standing around outside.
+Feet, hands, and ears quickly get cold when standing around outside.
 A pair of gloves with fingers that come off are great for handling money and mugs of glühwein.

-Pin it for later!
+Pin It for Later!